-Governance structure refers to the processes and systems to ensure alignment on both parties.
+Governance structure refers to the processes and systems to ensure alignment among both parties.
 It focuses on how your team will operate internally.

-An excellent governance structure is a primary factor in leading successful offshoring results.
+An excellent governance structure is a primary factor in leading successful offshore outsourcing.
 Thus, a good offshoring partner knows how to set the required parameters to launch efficiency-driven offshoring.
-This includes your organisational structures, communication channels and monitoring framework.
+This includes your organizational structures, communication channels, and monitoring framework.

 Both parties should also establish a problem-solving mechanism in case of possible failure.
 Cite possible scenarios and solutions (corrective or preventive action).

 Develop a Well-Planned Transition and Evaluate the Performance Early On